PovertyAction/ipaplots/README.md

 set scheme ipaplots
 ```

-In case the scheme does not use the correct Open Sans font, which may happen on some systems, you may have to specify this yourself by adding the following code:
+In case the scheme does not use the correct Georgia font, which may happen on some systems, you may have to specify this yourself by adding the following code:

 ```
 // Set IPA Fonts